kayhuynh/CampusHelper/README.md

 CampusHelper
 ============

+To run the project:
+first clone a copy from git repo and then call ./manage.py runserver to run it locally.

 We plan on having only two more branches, one for front-end and one for back-end.

 *** FOR NICK ***